-Born in Bosnia, Sabina Vajraca was only 14 when the war broke out and she found herself on her own, living as a refugee in the neighboring Croatia.
+Born in Bosnia, Sabina Vajraca was only 14 when the war broke out and she found herself on her own, living as a refugee in neighboring Croatia.
 A born storyteller, she found solace in theatre, joining a local troupe and launching a theatre magazine that became a national success (much to her own surprise).
-A year later her mother finally escaped Bosnia and promptly applied them for the USA's political refugee relocation program.
+A year later her mother and younger brother finally escaped Bosnia and promptly applied for the USA's political refugee relocation program.
 Her father joined them two years later.

-After a decade in America she and her family returned to Bosnia to reclaim the property they were forced to leave behind.
-This resulted in her first film, a feature documentary BACK TO BOSNIA, which premiered at the AFI Fest in Los Angeles and screened at over 30 festivals around the world, winning Director's Choice at the Crossroads Film Festival, amongst others.
+After a decade in America, she and her family returned to Bosnia to reclaim the property they were forced to leave behind.
+This resulted in her first film, the critically-acclaimed feature documentary BACK TO BOSNIA, which premiered at the 2005 AFI Fest in Los Angeles and screened at over 30 festivals around the world, winning Director's Choice at the Crossroads Film Festival, amongst others.

 She also assisted writer/director Max Mayer on his feature film ADAM, starring Hugh Dancy and Rose Byrne, which premiered at 2009 Sundance Film Festival.

 After years in NYC, Sabina moved to the West Coast and currently resides in Los Angeles, having recently completed her M.F.A. in Film and TV Production at USC School of Cinematic Arts.
 She is a member of Film Fatales, Women in Film, WiPMS, and Lincoln Center Director's Lab, and was recently accepted into the Ryan Murphy Half Directing Mentorship program.